Absolute value – the distance of a number from 0, always a positive number, represented by |□|

 Variable – a clearly specified number that’s undefined for the purposes of the math problem (e.g., x represents any possible number, but we don’t know yet)

-Vertex – a point where two or more curves, lines, or edges meet, plural is vertices
+Vertex or Vertices – a point where two or more curves, lines, or edges meet, plural is vertices